spack/spack-tutorial/tutorial_environments.rst

-You can think of environments as generalizations of specs for sets of packages.
+You can think of environments as generalizations of specs for sets of packages, one abstract and the other concrete.

 Both environment files can be versioned in repositories, shared, and used to install the same set of software on different machines.

-The files are intended to be used by developers and administrators to manage the environments in a reproducible way.
+These files are intended to be used by developers and administrators to manage the environments in a reproducible way.
 We will cover their re-use later.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Managed versus independent environments